vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the Digital Ocean managed database service, this delivers a highly available database backend.

-There is one Redis database instance (it doesn't have a fun name) with 1 vCPU and 2GB of memory.
+There is one active Redis database instance (it doesn't have a fun name) with 1 vCPU and 2GB of memory, with a standby instance ready to take over automatically in the event of system failure.

 #### Stunnel